-A treatment of the fundamental phenomena basic to the design of transducers for underwater sound and specific examples of their application.
+A treatment of the fundamental phenomena basic to the design of transducers for underwater sound, specific examples of their application and design exercises.
 Topics include piezoelectric, magnetostrictive and hydromechanical effects.
-Laboratory experiments on measurement techniques, properties of transducer materials and characteristic of typical transducer types.
-PREREQUISITE: PH 3452.
+Laboratory includes experiments on measurement techniques, properties of transducer materials, characteristics of typical transducer types, and a design project.
+PREREQUISITE: PH 3452, or consent of Instructor.